The Bob Newman Years

 1982

 Following early season dual victories over UC Irvine and Long Beach State, UCLA’s Varsity placed fourth at the San Diego Crew Classic, finishing thirteen seconds behind winner Cal, but three seconds ahead of Harvard and six seconds ahead of Cornell in the final.
-Though the Bruins lost their dual to Cal by twelve seconds, UCLA swept the Harbach Cup and finished only four seconds behind a “darn fast” Cal but twenty seconds ahead of UC Irvine at the Newport Regatta.
+Though the Bruins lost their dual to Cal by twelve seconds (5:37.0 to 5:49.0) the Cal crew with an incredibly quick start, UCLA swept the Harbach Cup including novice and lightweight divisions, and finished only four seconds behind a “darn fast” Cal but twenty seconds ahead of UC Irvine at the Newport Regatta.
+This was apparently the last of the Harbach Cup races between UCLA, USC and Stanford.

 1982 marked the final year of several UCLA coaches.
 Freshman coach Mike Bennett (1977-1982), head Women’s coach Larry Daugherty and Lightweight coach Kirk Hansen.